-- (1) Number of affiliates accounted for by the equity method: 13 companies Name of a major affiliate accounted for by the equity method: Edelweiss Tokio Life Insurance Company Limited - (2) The non-consolidated subsidiaries (Tokio Marine & Nichido Adjusting Service Co., Ltd., Tokio Marine Capital Co., Ltd., etc.) and other affiliates (IFFCO-TOKIO General Insurance Co., Ltd., etc.) have not been accounted for by the equity method because these companies have had a minor effect on the Company's consolidated net income or loss for the period and retained earnings and are not considered material as a whole. - (3) The Company owns 30.1% of the total voting rights of Japan Earthquake Reinsurance Co., Ltd. through Tokio Marine & Nichido and Nisshin Fire.
+- (2) The non-consolidated subsidiaries (Tokio Marine & Nichido Adjusting Service Co., Ltd., Tokio Marine Capital Co., Ltd., etc.) and other affiliates (Alinma Tokio Marine Company, etc.) have not been accounted for by the equity method because these companies have had a minor effect on the Company's consolidated net income or loss for the period and retained earnings and are not considered material as a whole. - (3) The Company owns 30.1% of the total voting rights of Japan Earthquake Reinsurance Co., Ltd. through Tokio Marine & Nichido and Nisshin Fire & Marine.
 The Company does not consider Japan Earthquake Reinsurance Co., Ltd. to be its affiliate since it believes that it can not exert a significant influence on any policy making decisions of Japan Earthquake Reinsurance Co., Ltd.'s operations given the highly public nature of the company. - (4) With regard to any company accounted for by the equity method that has a different closing date from that of the consolidated financial statements, the financial statements of that company for its fiscal year are used for presentation in the consolidated financial results.